Cypresslin/book-repair-rolleiflex622/README.md

 # Rolleiflex 622 K2 Repair Journal
-You can read this doc on gitbook: https://www.gitbook.com/book/cypresslin/rolleiflex-622-repair/
+You can read this doc on gitbook legacy: https://cypresslin.gitbooks.io/rolleiflex-622-repair/content/ If it's not working anymore please let me know.